Nevada Bell: History

 Nevada Bell traces its history to 1906, when Pacific Telephone and Telegraph – forerunner of Pacific Bell – bought the Sunset Telephone and Telegraph Company, one of several early telephone companies in Nevada.
 In 1913, Pacific Telephone transferred its Nevada operations to the newly formed Bell Telephone Company of Nevada.
 After the 1984 breakup, its legal name was shortened to Nevada Bell (its popular name for the better part of its history), and it became an operating company of Pacific Telesis alongside Pacific Bell.

 Mergers

 In 1997, Pacific Telesis Group was acquired by SBC Communications.
-Although the Pacific Telesis corporate name disappeared fairly quickly, SBC continued to operate the local telephone companies separately under their original names.
+The Pacific Telesis corporate name disappeared fairly quickly although SBC continued to operate the local telephone companies separately under their original names.